COVID-19 pandemic in Washington, D.C.: Concerns in relation to the January 6 U.S. Capitol attack

-Representative Jacob LaTurner (R–KS) tested positive after the lockdown was lifted, and, as a result, was absent from the House floor when the Electoral College certification resumed.
-Starting January 11, four members of Congress, Representatives Bonnie Watson Coleman (D–NJ), Pramila Jayapal (D–WA), Brad Schneider (D–IL), and Adriano Espaillat (D–NY) tested positive after being exposed to maskless members of Congress during the lockdown.
+Representative Jacob LaTurner tested positive after the lockdown was lifted, and, as a result, was absent from the House floor when the Electoral College certification resumed.
+Starting January 11, four members of Congress, Representatives Bonnie Watson Coleman, Pramila Jayapal, Brad Schneider and Adriano Espaillat tested positive after being exposed to maskless members of Congress during the lockdown.
 All had gone into isolation while awaiting testing results.
 Jayapal condemned Republican colleagues who, while sheltering in place during the riots, "not only cruelly refused to wear a mask but mocked colleagues and staff who offered them one."
 After sheltering in the same room on January 6, Conan Harris, husband of Representative Ayanna Pressley, tested positive on the night of January 12, putting both Harris and Presley into quarantine.

 More than two weeks after the storming, 38 Capitol Police officers tested positive for the virus.
 However, it was unclear how many of them were on duty during the event or when they contracted it.
-On January 25, the commander of the District of Columbia National Guard, Major General William Walker, said that nearly 200 troops deployed to the nation's capital had tested positive for COVID-19.
+On January 25, the commander of the District of Columbia National Guard, Major General William Walker, said that nearly 200 troops deployed to the capital had tested positive for COVID-19.
 The number of cases had risen by nearly five times from the 45 cases reported on January 15.